 Whether shaken by hand or put in a blender, this cocktail category takes more specialised equipment than the previous ones.
 Cosmopolitans, the fruitier counterpart of the Martini, is best served shaken to blend it thoroughly.
-Frozen cocktails, including fruity Daiquiris and Pina Coladas, also fall into this category and are perfect for summer.
+Frozen cocktails, including fruity Daiquiris and Piña Coladas, also fall into this category and are perfect for summer.
 Many hybrid cocktails are also blended drinks, taking classic recipes and putting a twist on them by freezing, shaking or adding new liqueurs.

-Tiki and Specialty Cocktails
+Tiki and Speciality Cocktails

-These fruity, frothy cocktails with exotic names transport you to a beach on a tropical island paradise, which might explain their lasting popularity.
+These fruity, frothy cocktails with exotic names transport you to a beach on a tropical island paradise, which might explain their popularity.
 One of the distinctive features of these Polynesian marvels is the variety of glassware in which they're served; novelty mugs shaped like Easter Island's stone heads, carved idols or lengths of bamboo are part of the fun of these specialty drinks.
 Some of the most popular are the Mai Tai, the Fog Cutter and the Singapore Sling.

 Healthy Cocktails and Smoothie Cocktails

 Can you blend virtue and vice together?
-Healthy cocktail aficionados would say yes.
+Healthy cocktail drinkers would say yes.
 By blending a liqueur or spirit with healthy ingredients such as fresh fruit and yoghurt, a cocktail can earn its halo of good health.
 Vegan cocktails skip cream and milk-based ingredients in favour of juices, while fruit cocktails are almost as much of a meal as they are a drink.